ibm-cloud-docs/openshift/cli-ks-plugin.md

 Disable the [private cloud service endpoint](/docs/openshift?topic=openshift-plan_basics#workeruser-master) to remove private accessibility to your cluster master.
 {: shortdesc}

-**Important**: Before you disable the private endpoint, you first must complete the following steps to enable the public cloud service endpoint:
+Before you disable the private endpoint, you first must complete the following steps to enable the public cloud service endpoint:
 1. Enable the public cloud service endpoint by running `ibmcloud oc cluster master public-service-endpoint enable --cluster <cluster_name>`.
 2. Follow the prompt in the CLI to refresh the Kubernetes master API server.
-3. [Reload all the worker nodes in your cluster to pick up the public endpoint configuration.](#cs_worker_reload)
+3. [Reload all the worker nodes in your cluster to pick up the public endpoint configuration.](#cs_worker_reload) {: important}

 ```sh
 ibmcloud oc cluster master private-service-endpoint disable --cluster CLUSTER [-f] [-q] [-y]